GuardTime/ksi-net-sdk/TUTORIAL.md

 ## Configuring ##

-If signing several documents per second then consider setting max allowed http connections in your App.config file.
+If several documents per second will be signed then it is recommended to set max allowed http connections in your App.config file.
 Bear in mind that one signing request takes around 1 second.

 ```xml